deepanshs/csdmpy/docs/getting_started.rst

 ..
 Attention::

-    Although we show code for visualzing the dataset, this documentation is not a guide for data visualization.
+    Although we show code for visualizing the dataset, this documentation is not a guide for data visualization.

 The following snippet plots the dataset from this example.
-Here, the `axis_label` is an attribute of both Dimension and DependentVariable instances and `name` is an attribute of the DependentVariable instance.
+Here, the `axis_label` is an attribute of both Dimension and DependentVariable instances, and the `name` is an attribute of the DependentVariable instance.

 .. doctest::